Cell Phone Usage Prohibited for Teen Drivers in AZ

-A study on car accident conducted by AAA, drivers aged 16-to-19 have the highest crash rate of any drivers in the United States.
+In a study on car accidents conducted by AAA, drivers aged 16 to 19 have the highest crash rate of any drivers in the United States.

 - 59 percent of crashes with a teen driver involved some kind of distracting behavior in the six seconds leading up to the accident

 - 12 percent of crashes involved teens using cell phones while driving

 What if a Distracted Teen Driver Hits Your Vehicle?

 If a teenager causes an accident with you, especially if it’s a head-on collision, it is important to know if he was using a cell phone illegally before or during the crash.
 Was the use of the cell phone a factor in causing the accident?
 Could the accident have been prevented if the teen had not been using a cell phone in the seconds leading up to the accident?